Pedestrians and bicyclists crossing a city bridge.

 The Öresund Bridge begins/ends in a rather dramatic way – from over water to under water.
 Photo: Jan Kofod Winther/Öresundsbron

 Restaurant Tusen seen with its birch hut-looking exterior and modern interior.
+An example of innovative Swedish architecture.

 A room with a bed, all made of ice.